 The tip of his hard on bulges against his black BDUs.
 Angel pushes it at the crotch of her sweats, and the fabric folds into her slick.
 Oh.
 God.
 Angel groans, his mouth sliding across her shirt, and burrows his face in her neck.
 Electricity bolts down her spine, pressing her head into her pillow.
 Buffy arches into him, her pelvis shifts as he lifts and then they are rubbing, rubbing together and oh, god, she could come right now.

 Her mouth tingles and her lips open and god, this is Angel.
 She licks his lips and he devours her, takes her in, gives his tongue and takes it back.
 His upper body strains off the bed under her, as he chases her mouth while she holds his hands down.
-She’s lost in the dizzy, cool, wet, of his mouth, warming fast.
+She’s lost in the dizzy, cool, wet of his mouth, warming it with her heat.

 He tries to lift his arms.
 She presses down.

 “Buffy,” he says between kisses.
 He licks the corner of her lips.
 Kisses her.
-She sucks his tongue in and he tickles the roof of her mouth.
-She has to open her mouth.
+She sucks his tongue in, interrupting him.
+He tickles the roof of her mouth.
+She has to open it.
 “I have to touch you, Buffy,” he whispers onto her lips.

 She kisses him, soft, and pulls away.
-His cock throbs, reminding her there are other parts of her body.
+His cock throbs, reminding her there are other parts of her body that want him as much as her mouth.
 She rides him and he thrusts up, his head rolling back, his eyes closing.
 “God, Buffy, please.”

 That wakes her up.
 All the way.
 She stops.